 In NYC, a homebuyer commission rebate has become extremely popular.
 And it makes sense.
 Rebates help homebuyers save thousands on the biggest financial decision of their lives.
 A typical buyer rebate in NYC can help homebuyers save an average of $25,000.

 For agents, rebates make sense too.
-It helps them maintain relationships with their existing clientele and attract new clients for their business growth.
+It helps them maintain relationships with their existing clientele and attract new clients for business growth.

 Even though traditional real estate agents are a little doubtful about rebates, many new players have started offering rebates to incentivize the efforts of homebuyers in finding their homes.
 In addition, many companies and platforms have also begun offering rebates, giving buyers a fair chance to save a good amount of money on home purchases.

 Our only advice to new home buyers in NYC will be to read the broker agreement carefully before you sign it.
-We would also urge you to ask questions and know exactly what you are getting into in the name of a rebate.
+We also urge you to ask questions and know exactly what you are getting into in the name of a rebate.